julieta-salvado-globant/property-merge/README.md

 Steps:
 * Start Zookeeper and Kafka Broker.
 * Using the topic script, create topics for “title”, “test” and “location”.
-* Start a producer for each topic with an individual command line for each one:
+* Start a producer for each topic with an individual command line window for each one:

  ```
  bin\windows\kafka-console-producer.bat --broker-list localhost:9092 --topic title --property "parse.key=true" --property key.separator="-"